Migrate from Vercel to Serverless

 package: excludeDevDependencies: true

-custom: customDomain: certificateName: "example.com" domainName: hackernews-job.example.com basePath: '' createRoute53Record: true serverless-offline: noPrependStageInUrl: true
+custom: customDomain: certificateName: 'example.com' domainName: hackernews-job.example.com basePath: '' createRoute53Record: true serverless-offline: noPrependStageInUrl: true

 functions: index: handler: handler.handle events: - http: path: / method: get